Samsung/TizenRT/apps/system/tzsh/README.txt

   Basic Configuration
   -------------------
-  This directory provides an example of how to configure and use the NuttShell (TZSH) application.
+  This directory provides an example of how to configure and use the TizenShell (TZSH) application.
 TZSH is a simple shell application.
 TZSH is described in its own README located at apps/nshlib/README.txt.
 This function is enabled with: